 - Complete a medical history and physical exam, and discuss testing, treatment, and disposition with Spanish-speaking patients who present to the ED with common and fairly straight-forward clinical presentations.

 - Expedite communication with Spanish-speaking patients and their families, and therefore reduce potentially-harmful delays in care.

 - Maintain or increase familiarity with differential diagnoses for common ED chief complaints.

 - Learn anatomical terms in Spanish that are related to common ED chief complaints.

 - Improve the consistency with which they use layman’s terminology when speaking to patients in both English and Spanish.

 Benjamin originally learned Spanish in high school before living in Guatemala for two years.
 Building on that experience, he continued studying Spanish in college and has traveled through much of Latin America, including two medical missions.

-Benjamin has been practicing emergency medicine full-time in Las Vegas since early 2014 (with additional work experience in family practice and urgent care).
+Benjamin has been practicing emergency medicine in Las Vegas since early 2014 (with additional work experience in family practice and urgent care).
 He became certified to treat Spanish-speaking patients in the ED without an interpreter at the start of his career and has done so routinely since that time.
 As the principal author of this course, he drew upon his extensive personal experience caring for Spanish-speaking patients in the ED.

 Disclosure: Benjamin has nothing to disclose.